-The Company retains capital grant on partial ownership staircasings as a provision for future partial ownership buy backs.
-The company policy on partial ownership is for the purchaser to buy a proportion of the rights in the freehold of the property (of between 40% and 80%).
-Typically the initial purchase is 50% with staircasings at 10% until the full 80% has been purchased, the company would then buy back the 80% at the current market value should the purchaser wish to sell.
+The Company retains capital grant on partial ownership staircasings as a provision in line with FRS102, section 21, for future partial ownership buy backs.
+The Company policy on partial ownership is for the purchaser to buy a proportion of the property (of between 40% and 80%).
+Typically the initial purchase is 50% with staircasings at 10% until the full 80% has been purchased.
+The Company would then buy back the 80% at the current market value should the purchaser wish to sell.
+The current provision is £185,249 (2023:£185,249).